NevermindNilas/TheAnimeScripter/README.md

   - Download one of the latest releases from [here](https://github.com/NevermindNilas/TheAnimeScripter/releases)

 Linux:
-  - GUI / CLI is N/A yet.
-Refer to manual usage and the [Parameters](PARAMETERS.MD) guide
+  - GUI is N/A yet.
+Refer to manual usage with the CLI and the [Parameters](PARAMETERS.MD) guide

 ### Or Manually Build